shield-xrpfinance/shieldfinance/docs/protocol/SHIELD_TOKENOMICS.md

 **Q: What happens if there's no liquidity?**
 A: The buyback transaction would fail.
 However, with locked liquidity and trading volume, this is extremely unlikely.
 The contract accepts any swap rate to ensure burns always execute.

-**Q: Can the team change the 50/50 split?**
+**Q: Can the team change the 50/40/10 split?**
-A: No. The RevenueRouter contract has immutable parameters set at deployment.
-The split cannot be changed.
+A: Yes.
+The RevenueRouter has configurable allocations (up to 80% each, max 100% total) for burn/boost.
+Any changes are transparent on-chain.

 ---